ionos-cloud/terraform-provider-ionoscloud/docs/resources/dbaas_mongo_cluster.md

   override_special = "!#$%&*()-_=+[]{}<>:?"
 }
 ```
-## Example Usage for enterprise editions.
-They require
+## Example Usage for enterprise edition

 **Enterprise Support: With MongoDB Enterprise, you gain access to professional support from the MongoDB team ensuring that you receive timely assistance and expert guidance when needed.
 IONOS offers enterprise-grade Service Level Agreements (SLAs), guaranteeing rapid response times and 24/7 support to address any critical issues that may arise.**